Boredumdidum/PTV-WEBSITE-API/ROADMAP/code-review.md

 - Move `package-lock.json` into `.gitattributes` with `linguist-generated` to reduce noise in PR diffs

 ## Backend (`server.js`)
-- Extract feed configuration and route handlers into separate modules (e.g. `routes/gtfs.js`, `config/feeds.js`) instead of a single monolithic file
+- [x] Extract feed configuration and route handlers into separate modules (e.g. `routes/gtfs.js`, `config/feeds.js`, `middleware/cache.js`) instead of a single monolithic file
-- Add request logging middleware (e.g. `morgan`) for debugging and observability
+- [x] Add request logging middleware (`pino-http`) for debugging and observability
-- Add rate-limiting middleware (`express-rate-limit`) to prevent abuse of the proxy endpoint
+- [x] Add rate-limiting middleware (`express-rate-limit`) to prevent abuse of the proxy endpoint
 - Replace the ad-hoc `fetchBuffer` Promise with `node:https` — or switch to `node-fetch`/`undici` for cleaner async code
-- Add proper error classification (network error vs auth error vs upstream 5xx) so the frontend can show distinct messages
+- [x] Add proper error classification (network error vs auth error vs upstream 5xx) so the frontend can show distinct messages
-- Make the cache TTL configurable via environment variable instead of hardcoded 30000ms
+- [x] Make the cache TTL configurable via environment variable instead of hardcoded 30000ms
-- Add a `/health` endpoint for uptime monitoring and load-balancer health checks
+- [x] Add a `/health` endpoint for uptime monitoring and load-balancer health checks
-- Add environment variable validation at startup (fail fast if `PTV_API_KEY` is missing)
+- [x] Add environment variable validation at startup (fail fast if `PTV_API_KEY` is missing)
 - Graceful shutdown handler (`SIGTERM`/`SIGINT`) to close the server cleanly

 ## Frontend (`script.js`)